shawnrossouw/Developer-docs/Github-Actions.md

 1. SSH into the remote server with terminal.
 2. `ls -a` to see if there is an .ssh folder.
-3. If no .shh folder, then run the following command: `ssh-keygen`.
+3. If no .ssh folder, then run the following command: `ssh-keygen`.
 Enter through all the options.
 4. That will create a public and a private key.
 5. Create a blank file named "authorized_keys" i.e `touch authorized_keys'
 6. View the public key and copy it i.e `cat id_rsa.pub`